juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 ![The screenshot shows a dialog between a chatbot and a user where the chatbot takes a pizza order.
 The chatbot answers the user's questions during the ordering process to ensure the completion of task.]( "Figure 6.
 A chatbot handles user interruption while helping the user order a pizza.")

-In all the examples above (Figure 2, Figures 5-6), the chatbots were able to handle user interruptions properly while moving the conversation forward--the invisible AI in these chatbots drove them to do so naturally.
+In all the examples above (Figure 2, Figures 5-6), the chatbots were able to handle user interruptions properly while moving the conversation forward--the invisible AI in these chatbots did the work naturally.
 In contrast, the chatbot shown on the left of Figure 4 was not able to handle a user's interruption ("what's yours"), which also hurt the task completion (i.e., in this case, the chatbot failed to get the user's name).

 Even if a chatbot is made for a seemly simple task, it needs the smart to ensure task completion.
 Recalling the person who told me that he did not need an AI chatbot, I asked him what he wants his chatbot to do.
 He said "*I just want a simple chatbot to gather some data from my study participants*".
 I then asked him whether he'd care about the quality of data gathered in the following scenario:

-Chatbot: How did you like our product?
+Chatbot: *How did you like our product?*

-Participant: I don't know.
+Participant: *I don't know*.

 Instead of taking the participant's input, a smart (AI) chatbot would recognize the user's input and respond by encouraging the participant to give some input.
 Now what if the participant responded with "What aspects do you like to hear"?
 How should the chatbot manage the conversation?

-As you can imagine, user behavior could be highly diverse and unpredictable, which can direct a conversation into numerous directions.
+As you can imagine, user behavior could be highly diverse and unpredictable, which can drive a conversation into numerous directions.
 To balance the delivery of a great user experience and fulfillment of conversation goals, a chatbot must have the smart to manage a conversation flow properly.
+On the other hand, a chatbot without the smart to manage a conversation will have a hard time to complete any tasks, let alone satisfy its users.

 ## Reading between the lines